Purple Loosestrife

 the habitat and then left it fallow.
 In such cases,

-Purple Loosestrife moves in and colonizes the area with
+purple loosestrife moves in and colonizes the area with

 a vigorous rapidity few other plants can match, and once